FortiGate

 diagnose sniffer packet any ‘host <radius-server-ip> and port 1812’ 6 0 l

-The behavior of tunnel mode SSID vs Bridge Mode SSID in this scenario:
+The behavior of the tunnel mode SSID vs the Bridge Mode SSID in this scenario:

-DHCP traffic comes from the AP encapsulated in the CAPWAP tunnel which ends up on the CAPWAP interface.
-As it could not find VLAN 30 interface bind to the SSID interface, the client is not able to get an IP address.
+DHCP traffic comes from the AP encapsulated in the CAPWAP tunnel, which ends up on the CAPWAP interface.
+As it could not find the VLAN 30 interface bound to the SSID interface, the client is not able to get an IP address.

-Based on the above explanation, the tunnel mode dynamic VLAN assignment will only map the VLAN interface which is on the SSID interface.
-If the users are needed to mapped to other interfaces such as FortiLink or other ports, then bridge mode SSID should be used.
+Based on the above explanation, the tunnel mode dynamic VLAN assignment will only map the VLAN interface that is on the SSID interface.
+If the users need to be mapped to other interfaces, such as FortiLink or other ports, then bridge mode SSID should be used.